Kaltsoon/react-native-material/material/3-communicating-with-server.md

 # Communicating with server

 So far we have implemented features to our application without any actual server communication.
-For example, the rated repositories list we have implemented uses mock data and the sign-in form doesn't send the user's credentials to any authorization endpoint.
+For example, the reviewed repositories list we have implemented uses mock data and the sign-in form doesn't send the user's credentials to any authorization endpoint.
 In this section, we will learn how to communicate with a server using HTTP requests, how to use Apollo Client in a React Native application, and how to store data in the user's device.

 Soon we will learn how to communicate with a server in our application.
 Before we get to that, we need a server to communicate with.
 For this purpose, we have a completed server implementation in the [rate-repository-api](https://github.com/fullstack-hy2020/rate-repository-api) repository.
 The _rate-repository-api_ server fulfills all our application's API needs during this part.
 It uses [SQLite](https://www.sqlite.org/index.html) database which doesn't need any setup and provides an Apollo GraphQL API along with a few REST API endpoints.